MinghoKwok/Demo_Optimization/README.md

 (3)	SIMD

-After implementing multi-thread ways in ***for*** loop, I began to consider optimize regex procedure itself.
+After implementing multi-thread ways in ***for*** loop, I began to consider optimizing regex procedure itself.
 Considering that it may be hard to matching one string in a multi-thread way, I think SIMD may be suitable for it.

 I used an API named rejit based on SIMD to optimize the regex function.
 This part is implemented in ***include/help_func.hpp***.

 After testing the program after using SIMD in regex function, the running time is changed less.
-By

 ### Non-parallel Ways